jonathanandrade10/protoc-compiler/README.md

 # protoc-compiler
-Playing around with protoc library to compile and generate protobuf classes at runtime using Scala.
+Playing around with protoc library to compile and generate protobuf classes from .proto descriptor files at runtime using Scala.

 See the project protoc-jar for details